This is now in your Top Picks!

 madinat-jumeirah

-The Souk Madinat Jumeirah is a modern take on an ancient Arabian market with beautiful architectural features, as well as various galleries, shops, and dining destinations.
+Souk Madinat Jumeirah is a modern take on an ancient Arabian market with beautiful architectural features, as well as various galleries, shops and dining destinations.
 Outside, at the drop-off area, the souk has a sidewalk ramp which leads to a large elevator taking you inside.
 The hallways are flat, smooth and spacious.
 Most shops have plenty of space for people of determination to navigate between displays, and the souk also has a large accessible restroom.

 12